ireval/cwl/README.md

     IFTGoalRateCWLMetric(2.0,0.9,100, 0.2, 0.9, 100)

-To specify which metric you desire, inspect the metrics classes in ``ruler/measures/'' to see what metrics are avaiable, and how the parameterize them.
+To specify which metric you desire, inspect the metrics classes in ``ruler/measures/'' to see what metrics are available, and how the parameterize them.

 For example if you wanted Precision Based Measures then you can list them as follows: